Physical Therapy Guide to Complex Regional Pain Syndrome

 - A higher or lower skin temperature in the affected limb.

-- Awkward positioning of the affected limb as a result of sustained muscle contractions.
-(This condition, known as dystonia, occurs in about 25% of CRPS cases.)
+- Awkward positioning of the affected limb (dystonia) as a result of sustained muscle contractions.
+This occurs in about 25% of CRPS cases.

-- A change in the appearance of hair and nails on the affected body part.
+- Change in the appearance of hair and nails on the affected body part.

 - Tissue and joint swelling.